rohanvachheta/personal-website/src/data/education/education-2/index.md

 working with startups during last 2 semester, placed in good company during placement season

-participated various activities around collage and at other universities
+participated various activities around college and at other universities